-In this blog, we will be looking at the following:
+In this blog on autism and ADHD, we will be looking at the following:

 - How can I tell the difference between autism and ADHD?